All Articles

 This distinction can soften the fear around the feeling.
 It does not make the feeling meaningless.
 It makes it traceable.
 Instead of treating foreboding as proof that something bad is about to happen, you can ask whether the body has been holding pressure that deserves attention.

-What to Look Back For Before Calling It Doom
+What Can I Look Back For Before Calling It Doom?

 This is not a checklist for a label.
 It is a reflection exercise.
 You are looking for the pattern that may have been present before the feeling became loud.